datakind/affordable-housing-tooling/workstream1/documentation/README.md

 This procedure is intended to be used for batch uploads of several applications at once.
-It can also be used to initialize a database with the current portfolio of both approved and rejected projects.
+It can also be used to initialize a database with the current portfolio of both approved projects, rejected projects, and projects eligible for a decision.

 1. Enter project parameters into columns of a spreadsheet in csv format, with each row representing a separate project.